UMCUGenetics/mutSigExtractor/README.md

 # mutSigExtractor

+## Package description
 mutSigExtractor is an R package for extracting SNV, indel and SV mutational signatures from vcf files.
+This performed in two main steps as will be described below.

 ### Counting mutation contexts
 The first step involves counting the mutations belonging to specific contexts for each variant type: